 Four states have received approval for the implementation of Medicaid work requirements to date: Kentucky, which has now been invalidated by the courts, Arkansas, Indiana and New Hampshire.
 There are currently seven other states who have submitted 1115 waivers including work requirements that are pending approval from CMS.

-The National Council for Behavioral Health has strongly condemned work requirements and believes that work requirements not only make it harder for individuals with mental health or substance use disorders to receive the treatment they need, it is against the core mission of Medicaid.
+The National Council for Mental Wellbeing has strongly condemned work requirements and believes that work requirements not only make it harder for individuals with mental health or substance use disorders to receive the treatment they need, it is against the core mission of Medicaid.